EvelynBarajas/EvelynBarajas.github.io/README.md

 ## About Me

 My name is Evelyn Barajas and I'm a junior at Heritage University majoring in Computer Science.
 I enjoy coding, I think is something fun and a very useful skill.
 I always like to learn new things and try to keep up with all the new information I learn in my classes.
-I've always been interested in technology and how compuetrs work which is why I was drawn to choosing Computer Science.
+I've always been interested in technology and how compuetrs work which is why I was drawn to Computer Science.

+### Hobbies

+Some of my hobbies are:
+* drawing
+* hiking
+* practice coding
+* listening to music
+* and hanging out with friends

 ## Educational Experience

-**Associate's in Computer Science** Yakima Valley College
+**Associate's in Computer Science** Yakima Valley College Graduated in 2022

 **B.S.
-Computer Science** Heritage University *(in progress)*
+Computer Science** Heritage University
+*(in progress)*

 ## Projects

 * [Machine Learning with Time Series Data](https://colab.research.google.com/drive/1LOK0fIyfCzOs6xsucTevoavBp1ql96Qq?usp=share_link)

 Builds a multivariate recurrent neural network (RNN-LSTM) to predict the weekly sales of a retail store based on other features.